Top 20 Highest European Clubs Attendances

 Which European team draws the largest number of fans?
 Here are all 20 biggest attendances of European club football.
 This elite list includes only teams that enjoyed regular following of almost or over 46,000 per game!

 The list is updated every summer.
 Current edition covers the 2015/16 season.
 Only seven countries have representation among Europe’s largest football clubs.
 It’s worth noticing that no Scottish club has made it onto the list.
 Rangers and Celtic fell just short, both averaging around 45,000 per game.
+While attendances don't strictly corelate with results on the field, you might consider using your 888 Sport promo code on one of these teams!
 So who made it?
 Meet them all here:

 Borussia Dortmund 81,178 (99.8% occupancy)